kapawlak/temp_lab_host/Courses/6/BL/lab0.md

 1. Make a plot of the data from your new **Table 2: Log-Log Data Table**.
 (Be sure to take the log of  **both** columns.
 That is, plot $\log(T)$ vs. $\log(a)$.)
 Again, make sure that your graph has all of the components of a [Good Plot](?linkfile=FAQ#QHowdoIreceivefullcreditonaplotinmylabreport) in order to receive full credit.

 2. Create a best-fit line for the new log-log plot.
-In Google Sheets, you can do this as described in [Ex](#Ex-exPlot1), or you can find it under "Label" in the "Series" menu trendline options.
+In Google Sheets, you can do this as described previously, or you can find it under "Label" in the "Series" menu trendline options.

-:::Figure showEquation
+:::Figure (showEquation|xxl)

 ![](imgs/Lab0/label.png)

 :::

 :::::::::
-:::Exercise (|1 Point)
+:::Exercise (|3 Point)
 1. Include a copy of your [Good Plot](?linkfile=FAQ#QHowdoIreceivefullcreditonaplotinmylabreport) here.
 What is the equation for your line of best fit?
 2. Does this graph look linear, quadratic, exponential, or something else?
 How can you tell?
 3. Does it make sense to perform a linear fit with this data set?
 Why or why not?
 (Don't use $R^{2}$ in your answer.)